 Of course, there were button accordions in the war, not just accordions.
 And there were balalaikas and guitars.
 But the boy did the right thing, since the ring took our memory so respectfully and scrupulously.

 And now, as they say, to the point.
 Yes, she walked along with all our soldiers along the roads of the war.
 “Who said that there is no place for songs in the war?
 After the fight, the heart asks for doubly music! ”- remember these famous lines from the movie“ Only Old Men Go To Battle ”?

 The first word is to a war veteran. “...
-I didn’t see any musical instruments on the front, except for an accordion.
-She often played on the halts, then spontaneously organized dances, dances, sang songs.
-Harmony cheered up, facilitated everyday difficulties of fighters.
-At the very forefront, the harmonics were not used - the Germans immediately opened fire ...
-After three days of fighting during the storming of Königsberg and sleepless nights, the soldier slept.
-Spreading their greatcoats, the soldiers slept in the courtyards, on the sidewalks and even on the pavement.
-And after a rest from somewhere came several harmonies.
-All harmonists were very young.
+At the front, I have not met any musical instruments, except for an accordion.
+They often played on it at halts, dances, dances were organized spontaneously, and songs were sung.
+Harmony lifted the spirits, eased the everyday difficulties of the fighters.
+The accordion was not used at the most advanced - the Germans immediately opened fire ...
+After three days of fighting during the assault on Königsberg and sleepless nights, the soldiers were overwhelmed by sleep.
+Having spread their greatcoats, the soldiers slept in the courtyards, on the sidewalks and even the pavement.
+And after the rest some accordions came from somewhere.
+All accordion players were very young.
 The fighters sang and danced.
-Everybody vividly expressed joy in connection with the capture of the strongest fortress in Europe, ”wrote Pyotr Mikhailovich Shkinder, a reserve colonel, who had gone through the whole war and reached Berlin.
+Everyone enthusiastically expressed their joy in connection with the capture of the strongest fortress in Europe "- wrote Pyotr Mikhailovich Shkinder, a reserve colonel who went through the whole war and reached Berlin.